-As a part of your Music Licence application form, particularly for events staging live music
+As a part of your Music Licence application form, particularly for events staging live music by established artists you may be required to submit a set list.
+This ensures that any royalties due are paid to that artist.

 Please note: None of our venues have a venue-based Music Licence; therefore, it is the responsibility of the event organiser to apply for and meet the costs of a Music Licence for the activity being staged.